 The acquired skills allow to continue studying numerical analysis at advanced level, and providemathematical tools useful in various applications fields.
 Infact differential models real phenomena which arise in physics, engineering, medicine, biology, economics.

-In the last part an overview of the numerical methods for Partial Differential Equations (PDEs).
-The course includes laboratory activities with MATLAB and the numerical solution of a case study, for instance the Black-Scholes model, which has many applications in mathematical finance, structured models whcih arise in ecology and epidemiology.
+The course includes laboratory activities with MATLAB and the numerical solution of a case study, for instance the Black-Scholes model, which has many applications in mathematical finance ,structured population models which arise in ecology and epidemiology.

 P. Deufhard, F. Bornemann Scientific Computing with Ordinary Differential Equations.
 Springer , New York 2002.

 E. Hairer, S.P.
 Norsett, G. Wanner: Solving Ordinary Differential Equations I Sringer, Berlin 1987.